Torann/asset-duct/README.md

-# Asset Duct for Laravel - Alpha
+# Asset Duct for Laravel 4 - Alpha

 [![Latest Stable Version](https://poser.pugx.org/torann/duct/v/stable.png)](https://packagist.org/packages/torann/duct) [![Total Downloads](https://poser.pugx.org/torann/duct/downloads.png)](https://packagist.org/packages/torann/duct)

 The Torann/Duct package is meant to simplify the creation and maintenance of the essential assets of a Laravel based application.

 ----------

+## Note About Laravel 5
+With Laravel Elixir in Laravel 5 I'm not sure if this package will be updated to support Laravel 5.
+Time will tell.

 ## Features